ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 10 FOR l=l TO 3
 50 NEXTI
-The FOR-NEXT commands in lines I0 and 50 will be repeated three times.
+The FOR-NEXT commands in lines 10 and 50 will be repeated three times.
 Three repetitions are necessary to perform the calculations for each of the three students.

-Line 20 reads each student’s name and grades for English, mathematics and science.
+Line 20 reads each student's name and grades for English, mathematics and science.
 This information is contained in the DATA statements in lines 70, 80 and 90.